hbkworld/streaming-spec/axes.md

 Here we get the following values in 1 data block:

 - 1 time stamp
-- distortion
+- a double value distortion
-- fundemantal frequency
+- a double value fundemantal frequency
-- 10 spectra array of spectral values for n ffts.
+- 10 array with:
+  * a double value freuqency
+  * 360 double values for the amplitude over phase